ocornejog/Pipeline_ELK/README.md

+# Data transmission with Kafka
-# Kafka Producer and Consumer Setup
+## Kafka Producer and Consumer Setup

 This guide will help you set up and run Kafka **Producer** and **Consumer** using Docker and Python, including the necessary verifications for Kafka topic creation and container functionality.